 Taking your medication as directed and achieving viral suppression may also allow you to eliminate the possibility of transmitting HIV to sexual partners.
 This approach is sometimes referred to as “Treatment as Prevention” (TasP) or “Undetectable = Untransmittable (U=U).”

 Another part of self-care in HIV treatment is self-monitoring.
 This means informing your doctor of any changes you notice in your overall health and well-being.
-About 80 percent of myHIVteam members surveyed said that having open conversations with their health care providers is part of managing their HIV.
+About 80 percent of myHIVteam members surveyed said that having open conversations with their health care providers is part of the HIV management strategy.

-One common side effect of ART, for instance, is weight gain.
-If this is a concern for you, make sure to keep track of your weight and alert your doctor of any unintended changes.
+One common side effect of some types of ART, for instance, is weight gain.
+If this is a concern, make sure to keep track of your weight and alert your doctor of any unintended changes.